nishanttotla/hugo-blog-skeleton/content/blog/sample-post.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 This is a foolproof method to embed any other content too, until I figure out a way create my own parametrized shortcodes.

+Finally, footnotes[^1] are immensely useful in blog posts and I often overuse them[^2].

+[^1]: Like this one.
+[^2]: Mostly to add extra content, and it's always cool when you can return to content right away.